stateful/docs.runme.dev/docs/configuration/lifecycle-identity.md

 ### Overview

 Runme introduces a powerful new feature: Lifecycle Identity.
-This feature allows users to assign unique identifiers and versioning to their markdown files, documents, or even cell phones.
+This feature allows users to assign unique id and versioning of Runme to the cell, or the whole makrdown file.
 By embedding a lifecycle identity, users can track changes, versions, and the history of their documents more efficiently.

 ### Configuration

 To activate the Lifecycle Identity feature in Runme, follow these steps:

-***Access Runme Extension Settings:*** Navigate to the settings section of the Runme extension.
+**Access Runme Extension Settings:** Navigate to the settings section of the Runme extension.

 ***Enable Lifecycle Identity Tracking:*** Turn on the feature to set the level of identity tracking you desire.
 There are different levels of tracking available: